Learning Framework, Program Learning Outcomes, Course Objectives

 The University of Utah wants every undergraduate student to obtain a well-rounded educational experience during their time at our school.
-The History Department supports and fulfills this mission by engaging the University’s Learning Framework that focuses on Community, Transformation, Knowledge and Skills, and Impact.
+The History Department supports and fulfills this mission by aligning our program learning outcomes with the University’s Learning Framework—Community, Transformation, Knowledge and Skills, and Impact.

 Knowledge & Skills

-Students who major or minor in History are provided with multiple opportunities to apply their knowledge and skills in ways that make an impact.
+Students who major in History are provided with multiple opportunities to apply their knowledge and skills in ways that make an impact.
 The Senior Seminar capstone research paper teaches students both to produce knowledge and to manage a long-term project.
 Many students use this research to develop Honors theses, as the basis of further research through the Undergraduate Research Opportunities Program (UROP), and to apply to graduate and professional schools in order to further their education.
-We offer the opportunity for undergraduates to present their research at the annual Department Conference and the statewide Phi Alpha Theta Conference, and support their participation at similar events on and off campus such as the UROP symposium.
+We offer the opportunity for undergraduates to present their research at the annual Department “Practicing History” Conference and the statewide Phi Alpha Theta Conference, and support their participation at similar events on and off campus such as the UROP symposium.
 In addition, we provide occasions within and beyond the classroom for students to pursue public history and community-engaged learning and service projects.
-The History Department thus encourages all of our undergraduates to use their academic achievements to make a difference locally, nationally, and globally.
+The History Department thus encourages all of our undergraduates to use their academic achievements, especially the senior research paper, to make a difference locally, nationally, and globally.

 - Identify key events that express change over time